iamysk/AFsample2/README.md

 ### Diversity analysis and state identification

-Analyse model ensemble to generate diversity plot if refernce available.
+Analyse model ensemble to generate diversity plot if reference is available.
 In case references are not available, identify possible states.

 ```bash
 '''